-If you do experience a collapsed vein, it is a very good indication that you require professional addiction treatment.
-As soon as you start experiencing physical consequences that directly result from your drug abuse, professional help becomes essential.
+If you experience a collapsed vein, it is an excellent indication that you require professional addiction treatment.
+As soon as you start experiencing physical consequences directly from your drug abuse, professional help becomes essential.
 If you experience a blown vein, the vein suffers potentially permanent damage because both sides are ruptured.
-This can occur if you use a needle that is too large or if you angle the needle wrong.
+This can occur if you use a too large needle or angle the needle wrong.

 If you do experience a collapsed vein, you must avoid intravenous drug use in the future.
-Of course, this is easier said than done without professional help.
-The good news is that Garden State Treatment Center is available to help.
+Of course, this is easier said than done without professional help, and the good news is that Allure Detox is available to help.

 Collapsed veins can be fixed, but not without professional intervention.
 If you have gotten to the point where you are using drugs intravenously and experiencing physical consequences of the direct result, seeking treatment is extremely important.
-At Garden State Treatment Center, we believe that addiction recovery is about much more than providing clients with intensive behavioral therapy, 12 step program education, and a range of holistic treatment services.
+At Allure Detox, we believe that addiction recovery is about much more than providing clients with intensive behavioral therapy, 12 step program education, and a range of holistic treatment services.

 Start Healing Your Intravenous Drug Addiction And Collapsed Veins

 We believe that for recovery to be truly comprehensive, all of the physical implications of active addiction must also be addressed.
 For this reason, we provide our clients with an in-depth physical assessment upon their admission.
 If any additional health care services are required, we put our clients into touch with a medical professional who can help them.